8 Things to Know Before Getting a Job as a Financial Advisor

 Even though you may start under a companies’ brand and with their training, after establishing your clients you may be able to start your own “independent” business.
 Can you take your clients with you?
 The industry standard answer is yes, but some companies require you to sign agreements that don’t allow this.
 If the firm you are currently at or potentially joining has signed on to the broker protocol, you may be allowed you to take your clients with you if you join another firm that has also signed it if you move your clients in a very specific way.

 Why would you want to do this?
 At some of the larger companies, your payout (the percentage of commission or fees you keep) can be as low as 25%.
-As an example, with a 25% payout, if you make a $10,000 commission, you are only able to keep $2,500.
+As an example, with a 25% payout, if you make $10,000 in commissions or fees, you are only able to keep $2,500.
 If you go “independent” your payout can be as large as 100%, and you can keep the whole $10,000, but you don’t have as much marketing and overhead covered by the company.
-You also don’t always need to have the startup money to go independent.
+You also don’t always need to have the startup money saved to go independent.
 Many “independents” are provided big upfront bonuses when they move with their clients.

 5. You can become set for the rest of your life and pass on your wealth to your family, or sell for a big payday.